debasmitamondal/Todo-WebApp/README.md

 # Todo-WebApp
-The todo web applications provides an initial login page with a list of todo for each user which can be enhanced.
+The todo web applications provides an initial login page with a list of todo for each user which can be enhanced using JSP and Servlet.